jlcalderon/project-2/README.md

 This is an open source app.
 This app is cover under the **MIT** licences terms.
 For more information open this link to see the app licence terms of use [*Licence*](https://opensource.org/licenses/MIT)

 ## Contributing
 Special thanks to Anees Azes, Brock Ehnert and Cyrus Hanson for their contributions to this project.
-If you would like to contribute like them, feel free to do so, please knos that any contribution will be check and verify before to add it to the production app environment. you can `fork` and `clone` this repository make your changes `push to your branch` and make a `pull request` to compare your code and the main branch across forks and put your changes/additions/corrections on this project.
+If you would like to contribute like them, feel free to do so, please know that any contribution will be check and verify before to add it to the production app environment.
+You can `fork` and `clone` this repository make your changes `push to your branch` and make a `pull request` to compare your code and the main branch across forks and put your changes/additions/corrections on this project.

 ## Database_Structure
 Before to start contributing take a moment to analyze the app database structure: